Partnership Agreement Template

 Partnership Agreements are normally written so that the interests of all parties can be properly protected.
 This allows partners to clearly define key information such as:

-• Profit and debt distribution: The partnership agreement should give an explanation of how profits and losses will be shared by the partners.
-This is normally done on a percentile scale and often follows how much of the company each party owns.
+- Profit and debt distribution: The partnership agreement should give an explanation of how profits and losses will be shared by the partners.
+This is normally done on a percentage basis and often follows how much of the company each party owns.

-• Tax status: The agreement should outline who is responsible for managing the company’s taxes and denoting a fiscal year-end date amongst other things.
+- Tax status: The agreement should outline who is responsible for managing the company’s taxes and denote a fiscal year-end date, amongst other things.

 Other Business Documents